 Dr. Shah completed Nalanda Institute's two year Contemplative Psychotherapy course in NYC this May.
 She is now a Nalanda Institute faculty member, and will be co-teaching a course titled Meditation Teacher Training in Mindfulness and Loving Kindness this Fall 2018 in partnership with The Path and Pure Yoga.

 She has studied mindfulness as well as compassion and loving-kindness practices under masters Dr. Robert Thurman, Sharon Salzberg, Dr. Joe Loizzo, Dr. Tara Brach, Dr. Miles Neale, Dr. Pilar Jennings, and Dr. Emily Wolfe.
-She has also completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under Dr. Herbert Benson's direction.
+She has also completed two courses at Harvard Medical School's Benson-Henry Institute for Mind-Body Medicine under Dr. Herbert Benson's direction and will be studying at Kopan Monastery in Nepal this fall.
 Her daily practice combines a combination of mindfulness, pranayama breathing, and compassion-based meditation.

 Integrative Medicine, Herbs/Botanicals, Nutrition

 Dr. Shah completed the University of Arizona's Center for Integrative Medicine's 200-hour general Integrative Medicine in Residency curriculum and has a solid foundation in the use of medicinal herbs and botanicals.
 She has also studied and passed the integrative medicine board exam set forth by the American Board of Physician Specialties.